 2) Balsamic Vinegar

-It’s naturally sweet, a little tangy, and contains an abundant amount of energy- and longevity-boosting polyphenols.
+It’s naturally a little sweet and a little tangy, and contains an abundant amount of energy- and longevity-boosting polyphenols.

 One study indicates that the polyphenols in balsamic vinegar helped inhibit LDL oxidation, a risk factor for heart disease and stroke.2